When there is a great dream, you must catch it—Larry PageThe history of google

 It is an open-source web browser developed by Google.

 In the second half of 2004, Google launched this desktop search tool.
 This tool is mainly used to search for MS Office and TXT documents on the hard disk of the computer on which the software is installed.

 Google Toolbar is a free IE plug-in.
-Features include: search and view relevant page information at any time without opening the Google webpage; view Google’s PageRank for webpages; prevent automatic pop-up windows; automatically fill in forms; use different colors to identify keywords.
+Features include searching and viewing relevant page information at any time without opening the Google webpage; viewing Google’s PageRank for webpages; preventing automatic pop-up windows; automatically filling in forms; and using different colors to identify keywords.

 Google Web Accelerator

 On May 4, 2005, Google launched Google Web Accelerator.
 It is software designed for broadband connection.
 This software can use Google’s servers located all over the world to speed up the access of web pages.
 Its principle is similar to that of broken web software.
 By setting up a local proxy, the browser connection request is realized through this proxy access.

 Google announced the acquisition of 3D drawing software SketchUp and its development company @Last Software on March 14, 2006.
 SketchUp is a 3D drawing software known for its simplicity and ease of use.

 This is Google’s instant chat software, released on August 24, 2005.
 The original user must have a Gmail account to log in and use this software, but it has been opened to all users.

 Google Pinyin input method

 On April 2, 2007, Google released the Google Pinyin Input Method; on October 25, it became one of Google’s official products.